Are you looking to buy a new phone/device?

 1. Be passionate about what you do.
 Give your best consistently.

-2. Great teachers make great students.
+make great students.
 Look for mentors/gurus for help and guidance.

 3. Be punctual and disciplined in all aspects.